-Click on an event to display an overview of the event details in the Event properties pane on the right of the screen.
+Click on an event to display an overview of the event details in the Properties pane on the right of the screen.
 Events from external systems will also include links through to relevant information in the source system here:

-SHOW EVENT PROPERTIES - Click to access all data included in the event.
+- SHOW ALL PROPERTIES - Click to access all data included in the event.

-The Events Perspective shows events matching the Time Window selected in the timeline control at the bottom of the StackState UI.
-Adjust the time window to show only events that were generated at that time time.
+The Events Perspective and events lists show events that match the Telemetry interval selected in the timeline at the bottom of the StackState UI.
+Adjust the telemetry interval to show only events that were generated at that time.

 The Events Perspective lists events that were generated:

 This allows you to time travel to both events generated by topology elements available at a specific point in history and events generated within a specific time window.
-Moving the playhead in the timeline or clicking a timestamp will time travel to the topology that was available at that point in history.
-The events list will be updated to include events for the topology elements available at the position of the playhead and within the selected time window.
+Selecting a new topology time will time travel to the topology that was available at that point in history.
+The events list will be updated to include events for the topology elements available at that time and within the selected telemetry interval.

-Adjust the Time window to increase or decrease the number of events displayed.
+- Adjust the Telemetry interval to increase or decrease the number of events displayed.

-Move the playhead on the timeline to time travel to the topology available at that point in history.
-Events generated within the selected time window by topology elements that existed at the moment in time indicated by the playhead will be displayed.
+- Adjust the Topology time to time travel to the topology available at that point in history.
+Events generated within the selected telemetry interval by topology elements that existed at the topology time will be displayed.

-Click on a timestamp from the Event Properties to move the playhead directly to that point on the timeline.
+- Click on a timestamp from the Properties of an event to jump to this topology time.
 This will update the events list to display events that were generated:

-within the specified time window (this will be adjusted to fit the selected timestamp if required).
+- within the specified telemetry interval (this will be adjusted to fit the selected timestamp if required).